Why more women are deciding not to have kids

 "We are really happy in our life.
 We love to travel, we love to cook, we both really value our alone time and that self-care," she said.
 "I think we would be perfectly fine parents -- I just don't think we would enjoy it."

-For Sanders, not having kids allows her time to pursue all of her interests: writing, playing guitar, hiking, traveling and rescuing animals.
-It also means that she can focus more on her career, w
+For Sanders, not having kids allows her time to pursue all of her interes